We are sharing a list of some of our favorite things to do in NYC along with a list of some of our favorite places to eat.

 I loved seeing the faces through photos and reading the stories of many of the people who arrived at Ellis Island.
 I definitely recommend the free audio tour you can get when you visit.

-From there I headed over to the area where Tessa works to meet up with her after she was done for the day.
-It was a hot day so I stopped at Eataly for some amazing mint chip gelato.
+It was a hot day so I stopped at Eataly for some amazing mint chip gelato after my trip to Ellis Island.
 Eataly is such a fun place and I’ll share more details about it in my Day Two post.
 And yes, this was my second ice cream of the day if you are counting.